 Trump thought courts were key to winning.
-Judges disagreed
+Judges disagreed.

 Her ruling stands alongside others in Pennsylvania, Georgia, Arizona and Nevada that have a common thread: They all rejected Trump’s claims.

-Even in the face of these losses in court, Trump has dangerously contended that in fact, he won the election.
+Even in the face of these losses in court, Trump has dangerously contended that, in fact, he won the election.
 And he’s moved out of the courts to directly appeal to lawmakers as his losses mount.
 He brought Michigan lawmakers to the White House in a failed bid to set aside the vote tally, and phoned Georgia Gov. Brian Kemp, asking him to order a special legislative session to overturn the states results.
 Kemp refused.
 Trump also called Pennsylvania Republican House Speaker Bryan Cutler, who said state law did not give the legislature the power to overturn the will of voters.

 And Trump tweeted in all caps, “I WON THE ELECTION, BIG.”